The Women Authors Who Influenced Dreamwielder

 Katherine Kerr – I really don’t remember much about the Deverry series except that the two main characters kept reincarnating throughout the ages and they had a lot of sex.
 This was another first for me.
 I was probably thirteen or fourteen and it seemed scandalous to be reading sex scenes in a book.
 That’s probably why I liked them.
 I eventually gave up when I got tired of waiting for the newest book to come out, but I’ve always wanted to go back and pick up the series again.

 Elizabeth Moon – I must’ve been in high school when I read The Deed of Paksenarrion, and I remember being pretty skeptical at first.
-Really, a female who runs away to become a warrior and eventually a bad-ass paladin?
+Really, a woman who runs away to become a warrior and eventually a bad-ass paladin?
 Well, Moon quickly won me over.
-The fighting, the action, the battles, and the internal politics were all just as exciting and plausible as anything I’d read with male characters, and when it comes down to it, I’m always a fan of the underdog, so it was great to see a woman kick ass in a man’s world.
+The fighting, the action, the battles, and the internal politics were all just as exciting and plausible as anything I’d read with male characters.
 There definitely has to be an influence there, because Dreamwielder has it’s share of ass-kicking women.

 Who did I forget?
 I know there are a lot more, but that’s who comes to mind off the top of my head.
 Thank you all very much, ladies!